 I’m impressed with the importance of building good relationships.
 Building relationships is a fundamental driver of professional and personal success, acting as a force that contributes to collaboration, mentorship, and new opportunities.

-I have many friends in the industry and am very impressed with thepositive relationships that exist between healthcare partners.
+I have many friends in the industry and am very impressed with the positive relationships that exist between healthcare partners.
 I’ve known a few people who don’t like to go to industry meetings, share their ideas, and network.
 Those people think they have all the answers and are closed-minded to the ideas of others.
 This is wrong.
 Doing anything alone is tough.
+Isolation is costly.
+Surveys show persistent supply challenges post-pandemic, with many teams spending 10+ hours weekly on shortage mitigations and facing case cancellations.
+Teams that actively build relationships report higher commodity availability, lower costs, fewer medical errors, and better patient outcomes.

 And finally, I like the quote “Good relationships keep us happier and healthier.”
+Beyond personal well-being, strong relationships deliver professional success: improved efficiency, innovation, resilience, and ultimately better care for patients.
+In healthcare supply chain, technology and data are powerful—but they amplify human collaboration rather than replace it.
 So for improved success and better lives, let’s keep building strong relationships.

 Previous Insights